AnFreTh/NAMpy/nampy/shapefuncs/README.md

 1. **Inherit from the ShapeFunction Parentclass:**

    When creating your custom shape function, ensure that your class inherits from the `ShapeFunction` parent class.
-This parent class provides essential functionalities for integrating your custom network into the xDL framework.
+This parent class provides essential functionalities for integrating your custom network into the nampy framework.

 2. **Define the Network in a `forward(self, inputs)` Function:**